-I consider myself a situated and embodied philosopher, which means that I situate my philosophical practice in close interaction with social scientific environments and embodied in the conceptual apparatus that emerges from this interplay.
-The sciences on which I feel embedded are those meeting in the multidisciplinary crossroad of cognitive sciences and artificial life: particularly the origins of agency, simulation of adaptive behaviour (evolutionary robotics and computational neuroethology), and large scale neuroscience.
+I consider myself a situated and embodied philosopher, which means that I situate my philosophical practice in close interaction with social and scientific environments and that I embody my thinking in the conceptual apparatus that emerges from this interplay.
+The sciences on which I feel embedded are those meeting in the multidisciplinary crossroad of cognitive sciences and artificial life: particularly the origins of agency, simulation of adaptive behaviour (evolutionary robotics and computational neuroethology), large scale neuroscience and the foundations of social sciences.
 I also life embodied and embedded in hacktivism, technopolitics and reproduction of commons and free knowledge.
 I am currently lecturer in Philosophy at the University of the Basque Country and researcher at the IAS-Research Centre for Life, Mind, and Society.
-I am also involved in Wikitoki (a laboratory of collaborative practices and mutual aid for the cognitariat, in Bilbao).
+I have also devoted my life to social innovation, being co-founder of Wikitoki (a laboratory of collaborative practices and mutual aid for the cognitariat, in Bilbao), FLOK Society / Buen Conocer, in Ecuador, and Decidim.Barcelona and Decidim.org in Barcelona.

 When finishing my degree I decided to move towards the new emerging sciences of Artificial Life and Complexity and went to the School of Cognitive and Computing Sciences at the University of Sussex (Brighton, UK) to do a MSc on Evolutionary and Adaptive Systems.